Xardas0327/MLAgentsConfigurationUI/README.md

 <img src="/Images/import.png" alt="Import Image" width="600">

 ### Export
-A user can export ML-Agents Config ScriptableObjects into a yaml file.
+The users can export ML-Agents Config ScriptableObjects into a yaml file.

 <img src="/Images/export.png" alt="Export Image" width="600">

 ### Run Command Line
 Firstly, it has to be configureated.
 It is in `Project Settings/ML-Agents Configuration`.
-If a user use `Python Virtual Environment`, they have to add the `activate` file.
+ If the users use `Python Virtual Environment`, they have to add the `activate` file.

 <img src="/Images/projectSettings.png" alt="Project Settings Image" width="600">

-When a user want to run the `mlagents-learn` command, they have to select a yaml file and they can add the parameters of command.
+When the users want to run the `mlagents-learn` command, they have to select a yaml file and they can add the parameters of command.

 <img src="/Images/cli.png" alt="Command Line Interface Image" width="600">